| | |

 Total Time: 35 minutes

-A pot of perfect basmati rice with a fork resting in the pot.
+A pot of perfect basmati rice.

 Jump to: